iotaxi/AppliedMaths/_posts/2021-09-22-day8-counting.md

 see starsandbarsSatblog04092021.lyx

 Suppose you want to distribute 15 identical balls among eight distinguishable urns, with no restriction on how many in each urn.
-How many ways are there of choosing how balls in each urn?
+How many ways are there of choosing how many balls in each urn?

 Picture one outcome: 3 balls in first urn, 0,0,0,0,0,7,5 ballsin eight urn.